 - Mood: Dark gray is dramatic, while light gray is soothing

-- Where to Use: It works well in all rooms of the house and is popular in nurseries for its modern, clean aesthetic
+- Where to Use: Works well in all rooms of the house and is popular in nurseries for its modern, clean aesthetic

 Here are the top ideas for the best gray nursery paint colors.

 If you need a gray that does it all, Repose Gray by Sherwin-Williams is precisely what you're looking for.
 Not quite brown enough to be considered greige, this light gray shade boasts very subtle brown and purple undertones—just enough to soften the color, adding depth and warmth.
 This warm and cozy neutral works particularly well in bright and airy nursery rooms, where light exposure tends to blanch out cooler grays, exposing cold, gloomy tones.
 That said, it is soft and bright enough to work even in smaller, darker spaces.

 If you are looking for the perfect greige for your nursery, Gallery Gray by Valspar is the perfect shade.
 This warm, milk chocolate-washed hue looks oh-so-sweet with sandy pinks, pale blues, and creamy white accents.
 This soothing tone gives off a tranquil, calming vibe—perfect for a child's naptime and bedtime.

 For a DIY paint job that looks like the experts did it, use blue painter's tape.
 Apply this wax-coated tape along all the baseboards, windows, doors, and the edge where the ceiling meets the wall.